DaffaFirtiyan/hiking-webscraper/README.md

 3. \u0101 error when writing the data into the csv

 Fix: Figured out it was a unicode character not supported.
 Specified encoding UTF-8 that supports \u0101

+4. Current problem: the script manage to click on the "load more" button 4 times but is still only returning the first 20 trails instead of the expected 80 trails